This is a documentation about how to get started using the messenger app Riot, which uses the free, open and secure protocol “Matrix”.

 Let‘s add encryption!

-1. Until now, your conversation is unencrypted.
-Activate encryption by clicking on the gear button on the top right in the Riot app:
+1. Until now, your conversation is not end-to-end encrypted.
+Activate E2E encryption by clicking on the gear button on the top right in the Riot app:

 This should open the settings page.
 In the top half of that page, check the box saying “Enable encryption (warning: cannot be disabled again!)”.
 Afterwards, click on “save” in the top right corner.